Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 1. May Maintain and Repair Cartilage

-Glucosamine provides building blocks for cartilage regeneration, which helps to protect against further wear and tear.
+Glucosamine provides building blocks for cartilage regeneration, which may help protect against further wear and tear.

 2. May Improve Mobility and Comfort